 Fife earned his first international cap for Scotland in 2014 in the Six Nations Championship against Wales.
 As a member of the 2014 and 2015 Six Nations Campaigns and Scotland’s 2018 Summer Tour of the Americas, Fife has earned 8 caps for his country to date in the 15-a-side game.

-Fife earned his first Scotland 7’s Cap in 2016 and went on to represent his country another 81 times.
-Fife led Scotland to two London 7’s Cup victories in the HSBC World Rugby Sevens Series.
-In 2016, Fife was named the London 7’s Player of the Final, scoring twice in the semi-final against the United States and twice more – including the match-winner in extra time – in the Final against South Africa.
+In 2016, Fife transitioned to Scotland’s 7s team, playing in the HSBC World Rugby Sevens Series.
+Fife led Scotland to two consecutive London 7s Cup’s, bringing home the cup in both 2016 and 2017.
+In 2016, Fife was named the London 7s Player of the Final, scoring twice in the semi-final against the United States and twice more – including the match-winner in extra time – in the Final against South Africa.
 He has since gone on to represent his country 81 times in the Sevens Series, clocking up 135 points in his 4-year tenure on the team.

-- He brings more than agility, power and speed to the pitch — Dougie has an impressive academic background, too.
-He earned a Higher National Diploma in sports coaching with development in sport at Telford College, Edinburgh, and went on to study at Edinburgh Napier University where he graduated with a degree in Sports Coaching.
+Concurrently with his professional Rugby performance, Fife has an impressive off-field academic record.
+Fife has earned a Higher National Diploma in sports coaching with development in sport at Telford College, Edinburgh, and went on to study at Edinburgh Napier University where he graduated with a degree in Sports Coaching.